 - 2.4 Subject to paragraphs 2.5 and 2.6, the licensee must, within five working days of submitting a Re-opener application to Ofgem, publish its complete application in a prominent place on its website, in such a manner that relevant stakeholders can easily locate the application. - 2.5 Subject to paragraph 2.6 a licensee must publish its Re-opener application in its entirety making only necessary redactions.
 Where redactions are made, we expect licensees to publish an explanation for the redaction.
-We recognise that redactions may be appropriate for reasons including: - confidentiality - commercial sensitivity - security. - 2.6 Where publishing an application would pose a risk to national security, the application should not be published at all and no explanation of the lack of publication needs to be published.
-This may be the case with applications relating to cyber resilience and physical security Re-openers.
+We recognise that redactions may be appropriate for reasons including: - confidentiality - · commercial sensitivity - security. - 2.6 Where publishing an application would pose a risk to national security, the application should not be published at all and no explanation of the lack of publication needs to be published.
+This may be the case with applications relating to cyber resilience and physical security Re-openers. - 2.7 Please see Appendix 12 -- Redaction Policy for- further -information on the above and Ofgem's approach to redaction of information.